tim-schilling/dsf-working-groups/active/security.md

 ## Comms

+The team has discussions in two places:

-The team holds it discussions on the mailing list: TODO
+1. Formal and sensitive discussions on the mailing list: security@djangoproject.com
+2. Informal and team discussions on the DSF Slack in the private channel `#security-team`

 ## Reporting